ZEISS Microscopy Knowledge Base

 3. The segments can also be generated importing labeled images.

-Import pane showing Labeled Image Segmenter option and caption Imports label / binary images as segments
+Import pane showing Labeled Image Segmenter highlighted in red with subtitle Imports label / binary images as segments

 4. The segments must be detected over time.
 Therefore, all the time points should show the found objects.